GrosSacASac/WebSpree/Documentation/specifications/technical_spec.md

 * "level" int between 1-10 to indicate the difficulty (1 for absolute beginners and 10 for experienced webmasters
 * "steps" list strings of all steps in the tutorial.
 A step should be a html file with exercices
 * "reward" int reward
+* "showlink" boolean show link to next even if false

 There may also be a verification.json file there.
 A verification is a dic.
 Each dic correspond to 1 file